Rishabhraghwendra18/liq-cli/docs/topics/Linking-packages.md

 2018](https://stackoverflow.com/a/52754343/929494) (through at least 2019-01-26).
 On the plus side, by mounting the bound directory with "read only", we avoid the problem of accidentally deleting everything in the source directory which would be inherent with the use of hard links.
+(Note, `rm -rf` with as root can still cause problems.)

 ## Other approaches